Skip to contents

 halign, valign

 Horizontal and vertical alignment of img with respect to x.
-It should be a value between 0 and 1:
+They should be values between 0 and 1:

 • halign = 0, valign = 0 assumes that x should be in the bottom left corner of the SpatRaster.